sathishkumarcodes/sathishkumarcodes/README.md

 I’m also working on a set of **AI agents** that plug into these products:

-- 🏗️ **Architecture Agent** – generates architecture docs, diagrams, and module maps
-- 💼 **Portfolio Agent** – analyzes risk, diversification, and long-term projections
-- ✍️ **Journaling Agent** – turns short entries into reflections and pattern insights
-- 🔍 **Code Understanding Agent** – answers “where do I start?” for unfamiliar repos

-Long-term goal: **AI that helps people understand their life, money, and work better.**
+- 🏗️ AI that helps people understand their life, money, and work better
 ---

-## 📊 GitHub Stats (Optional)

 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=sathishkumarcodes&show_icons=true&theme=tokyonight" alt="GitHub Stats" />